Political positions of Amy Klobuchar: Climate change

 In a February 2019 interview with Bret Baier, Klobuchar was asked how she would vote on the Green New Deal if it came up for a vote in the Senate, replying, "I see it as aspirational, I see it as a jump start.
 So I would vote yes, but I would also, if it got down to the nitty-gritty of an actual legislation as opposed to, 'oh, here are some goals we have,' that would be different for me."
 Klobuchar added that she was "for a jump-start of the discussion" as espoused in the Green New Deal's framework by fellow senator Ed Markey.

-In June 2019, Klobuchar was one of forty-four senators to introduce the International Climate Accountability Act, legislation that would prevent President Trump from using funds in an attempt to withdraw from the Paris Agreement and directing the president's administration to instead develop a strategic plan for the United States that would allow it to meet its commitment under the Paris Agreement.
+In June 2019, Klobuchar was among 44 senators to introduce the International Climate Accountability Act, a piece of legislation that would prevent President Trump from using funds in an attempt to withdraw from the Paris Agreement and directing the president's administration to instead develop a strategic plan for the United States that would allow it to meet its commitment under the Paris Agreement.

-In June 2019, after Politico reported that the United States Department of Agriculture had mostly ceased promoting its own climate science, Klobuchar sent a letter to Agriculture Secretary Sonny Perdue requesting the Agriculture Department offer an explanation for not publicizing certain studies and called for an immediate release of "any [Agricultural Research Service] study related to climate science that was ignored, downplayed, or its findings held back."
+In June 2019, after Politico reported that the Department of Agriculture had mostly ceased promoting its own climate science, Klobuchar sent a letter to Agriculture Secretary Sonny Perdue requesting the Agriculture Department to offer an explanation for not publicizing certain studies and called for an immediate release of "any [Agricultural Research Service] study related to climate science that was ignored, downplayed, or its findings held back."

 Conservation

 In January 2017, Klobuchar was one of five senators to cosponsor a bill that would lift federal protections for gray wolves in both the Midwest and Wyoming in an attempt to prevent courts from overruling an Interior Department decision to remove wolves in Wyoming, Wisconsin, Minnesota, and Michigan from the endangered species list.

-In May 2019, Klobuchar and Republican James Risch reintroduced the Recreational Trails Program Funding Transparency Act, a bipartisan bill mandating the United States Secretary of Transportation give a report regarding the amount of non-highway recreational fuel taxes administered to the Recreational Trails Program for the purpose of assisting Congress in determining the appropriate funding level for the program.
+In May 2019, Klobuchar and Republican James Risch reintroduced the Recreational Trails Program Funding Transparency Act, a bipartisan bill mandating the Secretary of Transportation give a report regarding the amount of non-highway recreational fuel taxes administered to the Recreational Trails Program for the purpose of assisting Congress in determining the appropriate funding level for the program.
 Klobuchar called environmental conservation "a fundamental part of Minnesota's heritage" and said the bill would "help ensure that states receive the resources they need to protect and improve these trails for generations to come."